 As an approved pandemic provider for Tennessee, University Health Services is administering the COVID-19 vaccine.
-Details about signing up for appointments will be shared each week via University email.
+University Health Services is happy to be able to offer this free service to the campus community.

 As a reminder, the University does not require the COVID-19 vaccination for UTC faculty, staff or students at this time.

-The only documentation needed will be UTC ID which must be shown at vaccine clinic check-in.
-No documentation of eligibility criteria is required.
+The only documentation needed will be a UTC ID or driver’s license which must be shown at vaccine clinic check-in.